-Star Wars fonts are iconic.
-They make an impact long before lightsabers or spaceships as they build excitement alongside the intro score at the start of each film.
-Star Wars fans have been searching the galaxy to find the specific fonts used in the sci-fi films.
-But the search is over.
-We have collected Star Wars fonts from far and wide and put them in this handy free fonts list.
+Star Wars fonts make an impact long before the glowing lightsabers or imposing spaceships of the films.
+The iconic typography builds excitement alongside the intro score at the beginning of each movie, and Star Wars fans have been searching the galaxy to find the specific fonts.
+With Star Wars: The Rise Of Skywalker just hitting the cinemas, what better time to explore the sci-fi fonts available across the internet?

 What is the Star Wars font?